-The Durable Power of Attorney (DPOA) allows you to appoint someone to handle these important matters in the case that you are incapable of doing so.
+The durable power of attorney (DPOA) allows you to appoint someone to handle these important matters in the case that you are incapable of doing so.
 This person is then called your “agent” or your “attorney-in-fact.”

-Durable Power of Attorney is an important part of the Estate Planning process, but it is only one piece.
+A durable power of attorney is an important part of the estate planning process, but it is only one piece.
 Though it assigns someone to take care of your financial, business, and legal affairs if at any time you become incapacitated, it does not apply after your death.

 Make sure your estate is taken care of no matter what happens.

 Contact us now at (561) 955-8515 or click here to get started.